yuzhouhe2000/Video_Conference_Enhancer/README.md

         python3 dlib_distance_detector.py

+(Note: we include a dlib face_landmark model for eye detection with glasses, and a python-opencv model for eye detection without glasses.
+Both works well with no glasses case.
+However, the dlib package is harder to install, and the model is larger because it includes the entire face map)

     5. open flask site in chrome "http://127.0.0.1:5000/")

-    [Notes: The default IP configuration allows you to run both client and server on the same device.
+[Note: The default IP configuration allows you to run both client and server on the same device.
 (127.0.0.1) You need to reconfigure the ip and port if you are running them on separate devices.]

-Notes:
+Note:

 If you want to test out individual modules: